markgbeckett/python-intermediate-inflammation/README.md

 ``python3 tests/test_models.py``

-(Note that Windows users may need to specify their Python interpretor using `python` instead of `python3` - please ensure to use a Python 3 interpretor).
+(Note that Windows users may need to specify their Python interpreter using `python` instead of `python3` - please ensure to use a Python 3 interpretor).

 Successful tests produce no output.